singhjaideep/asyncfileuploader/README.md

 Requires Python

-Uses tornado and nltk library (for splitting words) pip install tornado pip install -U pyyaml nltk
+Uses tornado and nltk library (for splitting words)
+Run:
+- pip install tornado
+- pip install -U pyyaml nltk

 Then application can be run using: python uploadedfile.py